adamwulf/app-launch-guide/README.md

 - important info:
 	- [ ] Name and iTunes URL of app
 	- [ ] Date it'll be live (You should already be approved + set this in itunes connect)
-	- [ ] Links to promo videos / app preview video
+	- [ ] Links to promo videos / app preview video.
+[Deep linking to promo codes](http://www.716-labs.com/promoting-your-ios-app-by-sharing-deep-links-to-promo-codes) improves your chance of the reviewer downloading your app.
 	- [ ] link to .zip press kit that includes screenshots and logo

 # Launch!